 A dose escalation, dose expansion clinical trial (clinicaltrials.gov identifier# NCT05061628) evaluating the safety, tolerability and pharmacokinetic properties of CHS-006 as monotherapy and in combination with PD-1 inhibitor toripalimab in patients with advanced solid tumors is ongoing in China.
-The FDA has allowed clinical trials for CHS-006 to proceed under an IND, and we plan to advance toripalimab in combination with CHS-006 in a clinical trial in North America later in 2022.
+The FDA has allowed clinical trials for CHS-006 to proceed in the United States under an IND, and we plan to advance toripalimab in combination with CHS-006 in a clinical trial in North America later in 2022 or early 2023.

-We are pursuing two early-stage development candidates designed to improve anti-PD-1 clinical benefit by transforming an unfavorable tumor microenvironment ("TME") to a more favorable TME.
-We expect to submit INDs to the FDA in 2023 for CHS-1000, an antibody targeting ILT4, and in 2024 for CHS-3318, an antibody targeting CCR8.
+We are pursuing an early-stage development candidate designed to improve anti-PD-1 clinical benefit by transforming an unfavorable tumor microenvironment ("TME") to a more favorable TME.
+We expect to submit an IND to the FDA in 2023 for CHS-1000, an antibody targeting ILT4.